Easier cartel rules for packaging, logistics companies, EU's Vestager says

 "Consider an established market with some bad environmental habits – maybe to do with packaging or logistics.
 To break out of that rut, companies in that market might need to cooperate, in order to get to a better, more sustainable equilibrium," she said.

-"In such cases, the Commission want to provide legal certainty that they will not fall foul of the EU's rules on cartels," Vestager said.
+"In such cases, the Commission want to provide legal certainty that they will not fall foul of the EU's rules on cartels.
+All of this will be explained in a Commission communication, to be adopted very soon," Vestager.

-Vestager said she would adopt a communication soon on the ongoing reviews and updates of various competition rules.

-A Commission spokesperson said the EU antitrust chief will give guidance on EU competition policy tentatively scheduled for Nov.
-17.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))